 Overview of Services

-The Radiation Shared Resource maintains and operates equipment and facilities to deliver ionizing radiation for research use.
-The core can deliver X- and γ-rays at a broad range of dose rates and radiation field sizes for a variety of purposes, such as irradiation of cell cultures, animal whole body irradiation, irradiation of animal tumor models or other (image guided) partial-body irradiation.
+The Radiation Biology Shared Resource maintains and operates equipment and facilities to deliver ionizing radiation for research use.
+The core can deliver X- and γ-rays at a broad range of dose rates and radiation field sizes for a variety of purposes, such as irradiation of cell cultures, animal whole-body irradiation, irradiation of animal tumor models or other (image-guided) partial-body irradiation.

 - Maintenance of radiation equipment and radiation dosimetry

-- Consult in design and development of new animal and cell culture radiation models
+- Consult in the design and development of new animal and cell culture radiation models

 - Perform radiation exposure of cell cultures